I am pleased to welcome you to the School of Art.

 The faculty here always base their teaching on developing students as individuals, not as products of any style or narrow philosophy.

 We have lots of modern technology here and an abundance of techniques are taught, but central to our School's unique culture is thinking, investigating and pursuing – pursuing many and various forms of artistic excellence.

 I am privileged to work with a truly outstanding faculty and with an equally talented student body.

 We have awareness here at Illinois Wesleyan of a rich tradition consisting of generations of outstanding alums as we continually seek to place our current students at the forefront of developments in art and design.

 We look forward with great enthusiasm to continuing the pursuit of excellence in the study of art history, art, and design.
 Come visit us!
 We would love to show you around.

-Kevin Strandberg, Professor of Art, Director of the Ames School of Art
+Kevin Strandberg, Professor of Art, Ames School of Art